-- D. Disqualification of Child Custody Recommending Counselor, Child Custody Evaluator or Minor's Counsel/Conflict of Interest - 1.
-There is no peremptory challenge to a CCRC, Child Custody Evaluator, or Minor's counsel. - 2.
-A CCRC, Evaluator, or Minor's Counsel can be disqualified for good cause.
-Any party wishing to challenge a CCRC, Evaluator, or Minor's counsel for cause shall complete the Merced Superior Court local form MSC-FL-021 Ex-Parte Request and Order re: Disqualification of CCRC or Evaluator as soon as they first become aware of the conflict of interest or other cause which is the basis of the challenge.
+- D. Disqualification of Child Custody Recommending Counselor; or Child Custody Evaluator /Conflict of Interest - 1.
+There is no peremptory challenge to a CCRCorChild Custody. - 2.
+A CCRC or Evaluator can be disqualified for good cause.
+Any party wishing to challenge a CCRC Evaluator for cause shall complete the Merced Superior Court local form MSC-FL-021 Ex-Parte Request and Order re: Disqualification of CCRC or Evaluator as soon as they first become aware of the conflict of interest or other cause which is the basis of the challenge.
 The local form can be obtained at the Family Law Clerk's Office or at www.mercedcourt.org.
-Same shall be submitted to the Court for review and approval.
-Upon approval of any challenge, the Court will appoint an alternate CCRC, Evaluator, or Minor's Counsel for the matter. - 3.
+Once completed, the form shall be submitted to the Court Administration Office for review and approval.
+Upon approval of any challenge, the Court will appoint an alternate CCRC or Evaluator for the matter. - 3.
 All Family Court Services (FCS) staff shall disclose any known, actual or potential conflicts of interest at the first meeting with the parties.
-These conflicts shall be resolved by the Court or the CCRC, Evaluator, or Minor's Counsel shall recuse him or herself before evaluation begins or before Evaluation continues in the case where the conflict arises during the course of the Evaluation.
+These conflicts shall be resolved by the Court or the CCRC or Evaluator shall recuse themself before evaluation begins or before evaluation continues in the case where the conflict arises during the course of the evaluation.

 (Eff.
 7/1/04; Renum.
-7/1/18; Rev. 1/1/13, 7/1/14, 1/1/17, 1/1/19, 7/1/20, 7/1/21)
+7/1/18; Rev. 1/1/13, 7/1/14, 1/1/17, 1/1/19, 7/1/20, 7/1/21, 1/1/23)